 What if you could create a site where people naturally want to submit their own listings?
 Through our years of working with WordPress, we’ve come across many people who’ve built successful directories that serve their communities while generating steady income.
 Web directories solve two problems… Read More »

 If you’re like many WordPress site owners, you might think of comments mainly as a way to measure engagement.
 You reply to them, approve or delete them, and then move on.
-But here’s something you might not have considered: the people leaving comments on your… Read More »
+But here’s something you might not have considered: the people leaving comments are your… Read More »

 Venmo has become a popular way to pay in the U.S., with millions of people using it for everything from casual transfers to online purchases.
 If your WordPress or WooCommerce store serves U.S.-based customers, adding Venmo at checkout can make the payment process quicker and… Read More »